nrfconnect/sdk-nrf/doc/nrf/protocols/thread/overview/commissioning.rst

 After the petition is accepted by the Leader, the following actions occur:

-1. (External commissioning only) The connection is established and all subsequent communication between the Commissioner and other Thread devices is done through the Border Agent.
+1. (External commissioning only) The connection is established and all subsequent communication between the Commissioner and other Thread devices is done through the Border Agent function.
 #.
 (Both scenarios) The new Commissioner becomes the only authorized Commissioner.
 #.
 (Both scenarios) A periodic message is sent to keep the secure commissioning session open.